-Since palms lack cambium, any wound created on their stems or trunks is not repaired.
+Since palms lack cambium—the layer of tissue beneath the bark that creates growth rings in other trees—any wound to the trunk of a palm trunk cannot repair itself.
 A partial cut into a trunk or puncture wound from a nail or bullet remains for the rest of the palm's life.
-These wounds dry out on the whim of the weather conditions.
-If rainwater or high humidity prevents the wound from drying and callusing, insect pests and fungal diseases can infiltrate the palm and cause more damage to the plant's vascular system.
-Prevent any wounds into the stems or trunks of palms.
-Monitor any wounds that occur as they may lead the palm to get sick and die from complications.
+These wounds may dry out and remain harmless if the weather conditions are right, but if rainwater or high humidity prevents the wound from drying and callusing, insect pests and fungal diseases can infiltrate the palm and cause more damage to the plant's vascular system.